-In the subtropics, seasonally-dependent QBO signals have been found in the subtropical jet and mean sea level pressure (MSLP) in both Pacific and Atlantic basins [16, 17, 20].
-When the lower stratospheric (~ 50 hPa) QBO winds are westward, the Pacific subtropical jet tends to be further poleward during NH early and late winter (when the jet is weaker than in midwinter).
-This response is likely associated with the QBO-induced mean-meridional circulation (or secondary circulation; FIG. 2) [52] that induces zonal wind anomalies in the subtropics [16] (FIG. 3, Pathway 3).
-The Pacific storm track shifts poleward, while the Atlantic storm track contracts vertically, when 50 hPa QBO is westward during NH winter [17].
-QBO-related variations in East Asian climate are likely related to the Pacific jet response [53-56], including an eastward shift of western North Pacific tropical cyclone tracks near 30°N during westward 50 hPa QBO [57].
-However an early statistical association between the QBO and Atlantic tropical cyclones [58] disappeared when a longer data record became available [59].
-The QBO can modulate the regions in which MJO teleconnections occur [60-62], and combining information about the MJO and QBO can increase the predictability of atmospheric river events that funnel water vapour from the subtropics to the west coast of North America [63].
+In the subtropics, seasonally-dependent QBO signals have been found in the subtropical jet and mean sea level pressure 115 (MSLP) in both Pacific and Atlantic basins [16, 17, 20].
+When the lower stratospheric (\sim 50 hPa) QBO winds are westward, 116 the Pacific subtropical jet tends to be further poleward during Northern Hemisphere early and late winter (when the jet is 117 weaker than in midwinter) [16].
+This response is likely associated with the QBO-induced mean-meridional circulation [56] (or 118 secondary circulation; FIG. 1b) that induces zonal wind anomalies in the subtropics [16] (FIG. 2, Pathway 3).
+The Pacific 119 storm track shifts poleward, while the Atlantic storm track contracts vertically, when 50 hPa QBO is westward during Northern 120 Hemisphere winter [17].
+QBO-related variations in East Asian climate are likely related to the Pacific jet response [57-60], 121 including an eastward shift of western North Pacific tropical cyclone tracks near 30°N during westward 50 hPa QBO [61].
+122 However an early statistical association between the QBO and Atlantic tropical cyclones [62] disappeared when a longer data 123 record (by ~ 25 years) became available [63].
+The QBO can modulate the regions in which MJO teleconnections occur [64-66].
+124 and combining information about the MJO and QBO can increase the predictability of atmospheric river events that funnel 125 water vapour from the subtropics to the west coast of North America [67].